 Instead of working on a massive number of regions, the RCNN algorithm proposes a bunch of boxes in the image and checks if any of these boxes contain any object.
 RCNN uses selective search to extract these boxes from an image (these boxes are called regions).

 Let’s first understand what selective search is and how it identifies the different regions.
 There are basically four regions that form an object: varying scales, colors, textures, and enclosure.
-Selective search identifies these patterns in the image and based on that, proposes various regions.
+The selective search identifies these patterns in the image and based on that, proposes various regions.
 Here is a brief overview of how selective search works:

 You might get a better idea of the above steps with a visual example (Images for the example shown below are taken from this paper).
 So let’s take one!

 So far, we’ve seen how RCNN can be helpful for object detection.
 But this technique comes with its own limitations.
 Training an RCNN model is expensive and slow thanks to the below steps:

 All these processes combine to make RCNN very slow.
 It takes around 40-50 seconds to make predictions for each new image, which essentially makes the model cumbersome and practically impossible to build when faced with a gigantic dataset.
 Here’s the good news – we have another object detection technique that fixes most of the limitations we saw in RCNN.

-What else can we do to reduce the computation time a RCNN algorithm typically takes?
+What else can we do to reduce the computation time an RCNN algorithm typically takes?
 Instead of running a CNN 2,000 times per image, we can run it just once per image and get all the regions of interest (regions containing some object).

 Let’s break this down into steps to simplify the concept: